pachyderm/pachyderm/examples/joins/README.md

     >![pach_logo](./img/pach_logo.svg) Note that in this last case, the datums contain all of the returns (with or without a matching store) **and** all of the stores (with or without a matching return).

-1. Check the output repository of your pipeline and notice that all the zipcode.txt files now show up,including the UNKNOWN.txt.
+1. Check the output repository of your pipeline and notice that all the zipcode.txt files now show up, including the UNKNOWN.txt.

     ![](./img/pachctl_list_file_full_outer.png)